List of bicycle-sharing systems: Slovakia

 In 2001, the not-for-profit organization BiCyBa released white bicycles into public use in Bratislava, Slovakia.
 During the next three months, all the bikes were stolen or destroyed and the project was cancelled.

 In 2013, a new community-run bike-sharing program in Bratislava called White Bikes commenced service with about 100 bikes (donated by the local Rotary Club) and over 60 stations as of December 2017.
 It is built on the Open Source Bike Share System based on SMS and a web app.
 It was started in 2013 by BikeKitchen initiative and cycling advocacy NGO Cyklokoalicia.
 There is no fee; membership is granted after initial introduction and training.
 Bikes are available year-round.

 The official Bratislava city bike-sharing system Slovnaft Bajk was launched on 7 September 2018 in cooperation with Slovnaft.
 It initially offered under 100 bicycles at around 80 stations.
 The number of bicycles increased to around 190 later, but users complained about the UX, broken bicycles, and the rental process.
 An estimated 23% of bicycles were non-functional or inaccessible for rental.
-Another free-floating bike sharing system, Rekola, from Czechia was launched in September 2020.
+Another free-floating bike sharing system, Rekola, from the Czech Republic was launched in September 2020.

 The first commercial bike-sharing system in Slovakia was launched in 2016 in the city of Prievidza.
 Zelený bicykel (Green bicycle) has 19 stations and was expected to add 10 more in 2018.
 Bikes are not available during the winter season.

 Public transportation company Arriva launched a bike-sharing system in Nitra in 2017.
 It is a complementary service for bus riders.
 It features seven docking stations.
 The price is €25 per year, €3 per day or €0.50 per hour.
 Bikes are not available during the winter season.